 Many of us would have more quality lives if we would deny ourselves certain foods and activities that are detrimental to our health.
 Body and mind are closely connected.
 What a person does to one, affects the other.
 It is good religion to put self and taste aside and obey God.

 Not at all!
 He wants to give us eternal pleasure.

-“And the LORD commanded us to do all these statutes, to fear the LORD our God, for our good always, that he might preserve us alive, as it is at this day.
-And it shall be our righteousness, if we observe to do all these commandments before the LORD our God, as he hath commanded us” (Deuteronomy 6:24, 25).
+“And the LORD commanded us to observe all these statutes, to fear the LORD our God, for our good always, that He might preserve us alive, as it is at this day.
+Then it shall be our righteousness, if we are careful to observe all these commandments before the LORD our God, as He has commanded us” (Deuteronomy 6:24-25, NKJV).

-God loves us and wants and does what is best for us always.
+God loves us and wants what is best for us always.

-“And ye shall serve the LORD your God, and he shall bless thy bread, and thy water; and I will take sickness away from the midst of thee” (Exodus 23:25).
+“And you shall serve the LORD your God, and He shall bless your bread, and your water; and I will take sickness away from the midst of you” (Exodus 23:25, NKJV).